Clinical trials are the lifeblood for those of us with CLL and the only way that our treatment has improved.

 This article from Oncology Times suggests creative and practical paths to improving clinical trials, echoing some of what we at the CLL Society have been promoting for years

 Here are a few of the key take-aways:

-- ASCO’s TAPUR trial (described in this article) and the NCI-MATCH trial are leading the way with a trial design that links targeted cancer drugs to patients’ actionable mutations, rather than relying on tissue type.
+- ASCO’s TAPUR trial and the NCI-MATCH trial are leading the way with a trial design that links targeted cancer drugs to patients’ actionable mutations, rather than relying on tissue type.
 This is the future of personalized medicine.